14.13 Meal Reimbursement

 12. What should I do when a meal reimbursement contains a business meeting expense?

-When conducting business meetings while on travel status, please refer to 9.10 Requisitions/Reimbursement policy for the required documentation.
+When conducting business meetings while on travel status, please refer to 9.10 General Expenditure Policy for the required documentation.
 In addition, the meal reimbursement for the day of the business meeting should reduce the full-day, single day or extended day reimbursement rate and be documented on the Travel Expense Report.

 13. May a traveler utilizing non-commercial lodging for University business receive meal reimbursement(s)?